renpy/renpy/sphinx/source/text.rst

 Unfortunately, this means that it's possible to get rendering artifacts when characters overlap.
-To minimize these rendering artifacts, ensure that the :propref:`line_leading` and :propref:`line_spacing` properties are large enough that lines overlap.
+To minimize these rendering artifacts, ensure that the :propref:`line_leading` and :propref:`line_spacing` properties are large enough that lines do not overlap.
+If the bottoms of characters on the first line are clipped, espeically if line_spacing is negative, consider increasing :propref:`line_overlap_split`.

 Horizontal artifacts are also possible when characters are kerned together, but these artifacts are less severe, as they exist for only